- Introducing time limits that are complied with

 Time limits give citizens a reference for how much time a procedure will take.
 If the procedure is not completed within that time limit, they know they need to follow up.

-Twenty-nine economies introduced time limits over the past decade.
+Twenty-two economies introduced time limits over the past decade.
 However, time limits work only when the agency has the capacity to comply with them.
 In most economies, therefore, time limits have served to support broader changes.
-Fifteen economies—including the Russian Federation, Bosnia and Herzegovina, Burundi, Chad, Cyprus, the Czech Republic, Israel, Italy, Mauritius, Ukraine, and Poland—introduced time limits while at the same time streamlining procedures through computerization and reorganization.
-In Russia the creation of a unified electronic land and property database eliminated the need for applicants to visit the Bureau of Technical Inventory offices and obtain a cadastral passport, reducing the time to transfer property by up to 22 days.
+Fifteen economies—including the Russian Federation, Bosnia and Herzegovina, Burundi, Chad, Cyprus, the Czech Republic, Israel, Italy, Mauritius, Ukraine, and Poland—introduced time limits while at the same time streamlined procedures through computerization and reorganization.
+In Russia the creation of a unified electronic land and property database eliminated the need for applicants to visit the Bureau of Technical Inventory offices and to obtain a cadastral passport, reducing the time to transfer property by up to 22 days.

 Setting low fixed fees